endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

 * Velocity - measures points over time to help business plan a release date.

 Start writing stories from what can be seen (design, description, etc...), talk about assumptions to get a clear picture of what to develop.
 Set up a sprint that includes some functionality, deliver it, start the feeback loop and repeat until you have a completed product.

+Next we reviewed and discussed Git version control.
+Everyone in the class had a good enough working knowledge so we didn't go into great detail, but we spent some time covering the pro's and con's of using rebase.
+FivePackCreative uses BitBucket and Tower for version control, but I was using the Source Control built into Xcode without issue.
+> Tip - Stashes are useful for new ideas that may not be implemented at the current time, but worth saving for the future